-event on Wednesday, March 26.
-The lecture, which is free and open to the public, will take place in the Helzberg Room of the Kansas City (Mo.)
-Public Library Central Library, 14 W. 10th St., starting at 6:30 p.m.
+event on Wednesday, April 29.
+The lecture, which is free and open to the public, will be held at the National Archives at Kansas City, 400 W. Pershing Road, in Kansas City, Mo., starting at 6:30 p.m.
 A reception will be held prior to the lecture beginning at 6 p.m.

 The lecture series is named in honor of the late Park University professor emeritus of political science and public administration, Jerzy Hauptmann, Ph.D.